Krystianowskyy123/Krystianowskyy123/README.md

 - 👋 I’m Krystian
 - 🖥️ I’m interested in IoT, OS, CyberSecurity
 - 📋 I'm studying IT in Wrocław in Poland
-- 🚗 I have a category B driving license
-- ✒️ Currently, I’m working on IT Sepcialist Profession (351203)

 <!--
 ### My Little Demons 😈